dezzmol/blog/README.md

 Create a Firebase project at firebase.google.com and obtain your Firebase configuration credentials.
 Replace the placeholder values in the src/firebase.ts file with your Firebase configuration.
+Don't forget to enable authentication with Email/password and Firestore Database

 Usage
 Run the development server: